 To work or stay home?
 Many moms grapple a bit with the decision to either stay home or go back to work after having a baby, but I didn’t.
 I knew from the get go that I would be staying at home when I had my first.
 It wasn’t until I had my third daughter 6 years later that I had to finally face the idea of going back to work.
-Sophia was only about a month old when I started teaching voice lessons at the local university for just a few hours a week.
+She was only about a month old when I started teaching voice lessons at the local university for just a few hours a week.

-By the time Sophia was in Kindergarten, I had expanded my teaching to around 20 hours a week.
+By the time my youngest was in Kindergarten, I had expanded my teaching to around 20 hours a week.
 I’ve made every effort to design my schedule so that I was home from work before the school bus dropped the girls off.
 We really did have a pretty good system going on.
 But then my second daughter became a teenager and I started realizing that it wasn’t as easy being a working mom with older kids as I thought it would be.

 It surprised me a bit that I felt I needed to look at this question again.
 Who quits their job to stay at home with their teenagers, anyway?
 In fact, many moms choose this time to finally go back to work simply because their children are more self-sufficient, child care costs are no longer a factor, and the extra money is probably needed more than ever with all the expenses that come with teen kids.